Dance United: Northern Ireland

 Mags Byrne began the process of developing work in Northern Ireland.
 She designed a sensitive programme of dance-led projects with disadvantaged young people.
 Her work grew steadily over the years and in early 2007 she was able to launch a completely independent organisation: Dance United Northern Ireland.

 Criminal Justice

 In 2001 Royston Maldoom and Susannah Broughton had delivered a seminal project in HM Prison Holloway and Susannah undertook a tracking initiative to gauge just what impact the work had, over time on the women who had taken part.
-Encouraged by what she discovered, Susannah invited Tara-Jane Herbert (who went on to become Dance United's Artistic Director from 2005-2011) to join her in creating a longer programme of activity specifically aimed at working with women in prison.
+Encouraged by what she discovered, Susannah invited Tara-Jane Herbert (who went on to become Dance United's Artistic Director from 2005 to 2011) to join her in creating a longer programme of activity specifically aimed at working with women in prison.
 Over the next four years the two artists created and led an impressive sequence of three-week intensive performance projects at a range of prisons across the country.